Profitability ratios: what they are and how to calculate them

 Net profit margin

-Net profit margin shows the percentage of revenue remaining after you subtract all expenses, including operating costs, taxes, and interest.
+Net profit margin is the percentage of revenue remaining after you subtract all expenses, including operating costs, taxes, and interest.
 This is your true bottom line: the portion of every dollar in sales that becomes actual profit.

 You can use this profit to pay yourself, reinvest in growth, or build a cash reserve for slower periods.
 Learn more in the guide to net profit margin.